 CBD as a food supplement is fully legal in Ireland.
 We have been selling it for over 2 years and our customers have been reporting amazing responses to a wide range of health issues.

-What you won't know is that over the course of the last 2 years, Paypal shut down our account, Facebook shut down our account, Google shut down our account and, just last month, Stripe shut down our account.
+What you won't know is that over the course of the last 2 years, Paypal shut down our payments processing account, Facebook shut down our Ad account, Google shut down our Ad account and, just last month, Stripe shut down our payment processing account.
 All because we sell (legal) CBD food supplements in our online shop.

 It's an odd situation to find yourself in, as a small family-run business supplying your local market, to have to defend your right to sell a legal product to companies as big and as multi-national as Google, Facebook, and Paypal.